-We're on the road to ending hunger by 2030, aligned with the United Nations Sustainable Goal #2 of Zero Hunger.
-From the implementation of sustainable community development projects to our meal packaging program that harnesses the passion of local volunteers, we strive to make an impact on hunger by building resilience, self-sufficiency and empowerment in the communities we work in and with.
-Here are three ways we're accomplishing this goal!
+We’re on the road to end hunger, aligned with the United Nations Sustainable Goal #2 of Zero Hunger.
+From the implementation of sustainable community development projects to our meal packaging program that harnesses the passion of local volunteers, we strive to make an impact on hunger by building resilience, self-sufficiency and empowerment in communities worldwide.
+Here are three ways we’re accomplishing this goal!

-While long-term food security projects take root, vulnerable communities still need to meet their basic needs today.
+While long-term food security projects take root, communities facing food insecurity still need to meet their basic needs today.
 We support safety net programs that provide nourishment as well as education, skills training or health services that support the difficult journey out of poverty.
-Our volunteer-packaged meals support children’s attendance at school, incentivize adults to learn a new trade or bolster clinic patients’ health in order to life entire communities for years to come.

 From droughts to floods, in conflict zones and transitioning political situations, food is often the most immediate need.
 When everyday access to food, wages, and market systems are destroyed in the wake of emergencies, Rise Against Hunger works through a network of in-country partners to address these needs.
-We strive to ensure aid is efficiently and effectively deployed to and received by communities when it is needed most.
+We strive to ensure food and other assistance is efficiently and effectively deployed to and received by communities when it is needed most.

 Agriculture and Income-Generating Initiatives